canonical/juju-verify/README.md

 ## Requirements

-The minimum version of Juju is 2.8.10, which must be used with juju-verify.
+The juju-verify requires Juju 2.8.10 or higher.

 ## Supported charms

 * nova-compute (Usable with the next stable release of the charm.
 Currently available as a [nova-compute-rc])
 * ceph-osd (Usable with the custom release of the charm in rgildein namespace. [cs:~/rgildein/ceph-osd-0] and [cs:~/rgildein/ceph-mon-3])
-* ceph-mon (Currently not published)
+* ceph-mon (Usable with the custom release of the charm in rgildein namespace. [cs:~/rgildein/ceph-mon-3])
 * neutron-gateway (WIP)

 ## Supported checks